Project Fi rebrands as Google Fi, opens to iPhones and most Android phones

 Arguably the biggest facet of this expansion, however, is support for iPhones, given that Apple’s mobile phones have claimed sales plurality in the U.S. smartphone market for many years.

 But of course all phones are not created equal.
-To access the full suite of features offered by Google Fi, the company is still recommending you use one of the official “Fi-friendly” phones — other Android devices and iPhones won’t support network switching, which basically means the service won’t automatically move between the various cellular networks to ensure optimum coverage.
+To access the full suite of features offered by Google Fi, the company is still recommending you use one of the official “Fi-friendly” phones — other Android devices and iPhones won’t support network switching, which basically means the service won’t automatically move between the various cellular networks.
+They’ll be stuck on the T-Mobile network.

 There are a number of other key features Google Fi for iOS won’t support, such as visual voicemail, calls and text over Wi-Fi, automated spam detection, international tethering, and family link accounts.